 If you haven’t told your current employer that you’re looking for a new job, have no fear.
 LinkedIn protects your privacy and won’t show that you’re currently looking for a job to your current company.

 Share your profile (you worked hard on it)

 Now that your profile is as perfect as can be, it’s time to promote yourself!
 Don’t be afraid to link it to other social media accounts or even in your email signature.
 As the saying goes, it’s not what you know, but rather who you know.
 And with today’s digitally-focused society, you never know who’s looking at your social media accounts or where that next job offer could come from.
 Make it that much easier for that next job opportunity to find you.

-Aly Ferguson is the current Editorial Intern for Create & Cultivate and a graduate student at the University of Southern California studying Literary Editing and Publishing.
+About the Author: Aly Ferguson is a former editorial intern for Create & Cultivate and a graduate student at the University of Southern California studying Literary Editing and Publishing.
 When she’s not in the C&C office or at school, she can be found with a cup of coffee and a Stephen King novel.